vipul2802/o365hq.com/content/blog/Exchange Server 2010 End of Support Is Coming Soon.md

 Exchange 2010 to Office 365 or Exchange 2016, now's the time to start your planning.
 There are two most reliable destinations:

-**1. Migration to Office 365.**
+**1. Migration to Microsoft 365.**

-Migrating your email to Office 365 is your best and simplest option to help you retire your Exchange 2010 deployment.
-Office 365 receives new features and experiences first and you and your team can usually start using them right away.
-Upgrading to a new version of Exchange -- you're always on the latest version of Exchange in Office 365.
+Migrating your email to Microsoft 365 is your best and simplest option to help you retire your Exchange 2010 deployment.
+Microsoft 365 receives new features and experiences first and you and your team can usually start using them right away.
+Upgrading to a new version of Exchange -- you're always on the latest version of Exchange in Microsoft 365.
 When choosing a migration option, you need to consider a few things like the number of seats or mailboxes you need to

-move, how long you want the migration to last, and whether you need a seamless integration between your on-premises installation and Office 365 during the migration.
+move, how long you want the migration to last, and whether you need a seamless integration between your on-premises installation and Microsoft 365 during the migration.

--   A cutover migration basically moves the whole mailbox database to Office 365.
-It is great method for small organizations that don't have very many mailboxes, want to get to Office 365 quickly, and don't want to deal with some of the complexities of the other methods.
+-   A cutover migration basically moves the whole mailbox database to Microsoft 365.
+It is great method for small organizations that don't have very many mailboxes, want to get to Microsoft 365 quickly, and don't want to deal with some of the complexities of the other methods.
 It is strongly recommended to complete a migration in a week or less and migrate a maximum of 150 mailboxes with this method.
 The users will have to reconfigure their Outlook profiles.
 -   Express migration will help you migrate a few hundred mailboxes and complete the project within a couple of weeks.
 You can control how many, and which mailboxes are migrated at a given time.
-Office 365 mailboxes will be created with the username and passwords of their on-premises accounts and, unlike cutover migrations, your users won't need to recreate their Outlook profiles.
+Microsoft 365 mailboxes will be created with the username and passwords of their on-premises accounts and, unlike cutover migrations, your users won't need to recreate their Outlook profiles.
 -   Hybrid migration allows you to connect your on-premises environment with the cloud.
-This option is the right choice for your organization if you have many hundreds of mailboxes and you want to move some or all of them to Office 365.
+This option is the right choice for your organization if you have many hundreds of mailboxes and you want to move some or all of them to Microsoft 365.

 Full hybrid migrations aren't suited to all types of organizations.
 Due to the complexity of full hybrid migrations, organizations with less